But, the cost of tuition—even at an affordable state school—can leave some of us wondering how we will pay for it.

 What GPA Do You Need for FAFSA?

-For incoming freshman, the eligibility criteria for federal aid do not address GPA, at least not directly.
+For incoming freshmen, the eligibility criteria for federal aid do not address GPA, at least not directly.
 If you can get into college, and you meet all other criteria, you are eligible for aid.

 Of course, getting into college may, by itself, require you to have a certain GPA.
 So, keep those grades up!